-Ex-Oasis singer Liam Gallagher collected the award for BRITs Album of 30 Years from Slade's Noddy Holder for "What's The Story Morning Glory?"
-He then decided to snub brother Noel Gallagher in the acceptance speech and just thank former members of Oasis who departed several years ago when the band was at its peak - "Bonehead, Guigs and Alan White."
+The Liam Gallagher incident is also worth checking out on YouTube.
+The ex-Oasis singer collected the award for BRITs Album of 30 Years from Slade’s Noddy Holder for “What’s The Story Morning Glory?”
+He then decided to snub brother Noel Gallagher in the acceptance speech and just thank former members of Oasis who departed several years ago when the band was at its peak – “Bonehead, Guigs and Alan White.”
 He then threw the microphone into the audience.

 “The best band in the fucking world – live forever,” he said, before stalking off stage.

-The Spice Girls also won an award for the best performance of the last 30 years, and Mel B and Geri Halliwell collected the award and conspicuously forgot to thank their fellow band mates (they did rectify that later).
+The Spice Girls also won an award for the best performance of the last 30 years, and Mel B and Geri Halliwell conspicuously forgot to thank their fellow band mates (they did rectify that later).